craibuc/PsOracle/README.md

 # PsOracle
-A PowerShell module to interact with Oracle
+A PowerShell module to interact with Oracle.